magepages/mpdocs/docs/product-attachments/index.md

 ![](https://i.imgur.com/P4CNPsJ.png)

 * **CMS Page/Static Block**: Copy code and insert into the pages in the `Content > Page` section.
-* **Template .phtml file**: Copy code and insert into the .phtml files of Magento or other extensions that you want to display Free Shipping Bar
+* **Template .phtml file**: Copy code and insert into the .phtml files of Magento or other extensions that you want to display Product Attachments
-* **Layout file**: Copy code and insert into .xml files of Magento or other extensions that you want to display Free Shipping Bar
+* **Layout file**: Copy code and insert into .xml files of Magento or other extensions that you want to display Product Attachments

 ### 2. Manage General Files
 #### 2.1.
 Managerial Grid